PuddletownDesign/Linux-Setups/README.md

 Save and edit the file!
 You can confirm you just edited the remote file by opening it up in the guest with `nano` and checking to see if the edits were made.

 Boom!
 Host editor configured to edit all dem files!

+> One note - is if you currently have a file open on the host and try to logout/exit, the terminal will hang until the open file is closed.

 ## Fixing the giant ssh login prompt on the Host side